 Archbishop Carinci is not the only archbishop who has approved, endorsed, or praised Maria Valtorta's work.

 Testimonies, statements, and documentation for every one of the above listed clerics and lay faithful are provided in A Summa and Encyclopedia to Maria Valtorta’s Extraordinary Work in the subchapter of the e-book entitled “Proof by the Testimony of Countless Trustworthy Clerics, Authorities, Experts, Scientists, and Pious Lay Faithful and the Tremendously Good Fruits Produced in Individuals and in the Church as a Whole”.

 3. The Holy Shroud and the Visions of Maria Valtorta.
 By Msgr.
 Vincenzo Cerri.
 Kolbe’s Publications Inc. 1994. pp. 218-219.
 ISBN-13: 9782920285125.

 4. A Testimony on Maria Valtorta’s Poem of the Man-God.
 By Rev. Corrado Berti, O.S.M.
 December 8, 1978.

-This English translation of Fr.
-Berti’s testimony is translated from a photostated copy of Fr.
-Berti's original signed Italian typescript which is in possession of Dr. Emilio Pisani in Isola del Liri, Italy.
-A photocopy of his original signed Italian typescript is viewable and downloadable here:
+This is the English translation of a photostated copy of Fr.
+Berti's original signed Italian typescript testimonial, which is in possession of Dr. Emilio Pisani in Isola del Liri, Italy.
+A photocopy of Fr.
+Berti’s original signed Italian typescript is viewable and downloadable here: